mreider/imgglobalsucks/index.md

 9. The letter of rejection just states over, and over, that it's a pre-existing condition
 10. The medical record shows it is not

 Despite clear evidence contradicting their claims, my legitimate healthcare needs were dismissed under the guise of pre-existing conditions.
-This experience serves as a warning for anyone considering IMG Global's services.
-Their lack of response, absence of paperwork, and predatory claim rejections paint a clear picture: steer clear of IMG Global to avoid a similar predicament.
+Steer clear of IMG Global to avoid a similar predicament.

 ## Details